-As a pointer, and a service to other amateur physicists, I thought it would be useful to sum up the main pitfalls and discoveries I stumbled upon while working my way through Feynman's Lectures - complemented with some other basic material, of course.
-I call it a Survivor's Guide to Quantum Physics because - at times - it did feel like going through a jungle, or wading through deep water, or climbing a mountain for which there is no map.
-Indeed, while there is a tendency to present quantum physics as a coherent set of principles and theory, it is not.
+As a pointer - think of it as a service to other amateur physicists - I thought it would be useful to quickly highlight some pitfalls and discoveries I stumbled upon while working my way through Feynman's Lectures - complemented with some other basic material.
+I call it a Survivor's Guide to Quantum Physics because - at times - it did feel like going through a jungle, or wading through deep water, or climbing some mountain for which there is no map.

+The main discovery is this: while there is a tendency to present quantum physics as a coherent set of principles and theory, it is not.
 At best, it is a toolbox with some novel mathematical techniques, approaches and models.
-At worst, it tries to present itself as an alternative to classical physics, which it is not.
+At worst, it tries to present itself as an alternative to classical physics, which it is definitely not.
 Quantum physics is, in essence, a combination of Maxwell's equations and the Planck-Einstein relation.
-That is it.
 Nothing more.
 Nothing less.
-In the QED sector, at least.
-The one and only quantum is Planck's quantum of (physical) action, and its physical dimension - a force times a distance times a period (cycle time) - is, unfortunately, not always well understood by those who are supposed to understand it - which is why there is a lot of nonsense around.
+In the QED sector, at least (the QCD sector is still a mess).
+But in the QED sector, all is clear: the one and only quantum is Planck's quantum of (physical) action, but its physical dimension - a force times a distance times a period (cycle time) - is, unfortunately, not always well understood by those who are supposed to understand it - which is why there is a lot of nonsense around.

-In short, we hope this short paper might help you to avoid the mistakes I made, and that is to waste time on things you should not waste time on: stuff that is not useful, or plain wrong even.
+We hope this short paper might help you to avoid the mistakes we made, and that is to waste time on things you should not waste time on: stuff that is not useful, or plain wrong even.
 And then I will also try to highlight the little shortcuts or visualizations that may help you to get a much more intuitive grasp of things.